 In their search for culprits, many voters and politicians blame trade, technology, and migration.
 But this leads to a seemingly unsolvable puzzle.
 If people are increasingly angry; if they think that no good can come from trade, technology, or migration; and if they don’t trust their governments or fellow citizens to provide a solution, then what can be done?

 The Nordic countries—Denmark, Finland, Iceland, Norway, and Sweden—show that there is a way.
-The Nordic model that they have pioneered over decades has a few basic components: a welfare state with free, high-quality education and health care; a “flexicurity” model of employment, which combines flexible hiring and firing with strong social security; and open markets with low tariffs and minimal barriers to trade.
+The Nordic model that they have pioneered over decades has a few basic components: a welfare state with free, high-quality education and health care; a “flexicurity” model of employment, which combines flexible hiring and firing with strong social security; and

 Loading, please wait...